whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 [**Intel® Enterprise Edition for Lustre\* Software Installation Guide Table of Contents**](ig_TOC.md)
-# Appendix C - Backup and Recovery of Servers Managed by Intel® Manager for Lustre\* Software
+# Appendix C - Backup and Recovery of Servers Managed by Manager for Lustre\* Software

 **In this Chapter: